Garnishment in Minnesota

 Protecting Your Paycheck and Bank Account

-Wage or bank garnishment is one of the most stressful financial situations a person can face.
+Wage or bank garnishment is one of the most stressful financial situations you can face.
 Your paycheck shrinks.
-Your bank account may be frozen.
-The bills do not pause just because a creditor has started collecting.
+Your bank account is frozen.
+And your bills don’t pause just because a creditor has garnished you.

 Minnesota law limits what can be taken and provides ways to stop or reduce garnishment.
 But those protections usually require action.
 Doing nothing rarely improves the situation.

-This page explains how garnishment works in Minnesota, what can and cannot be taken, how to stop it, and when a creditor’s actions cross the line.
+This page explains how garnishment works in Minnesota, what can and can’t be taken, how to stop it, and when a creditor’s actions cross the line.

 What Is Garnishment?